Rybo713/UX330UA-macOS/README.md

 Display: FHD, 1920x1080

-Storage: NMVe Intel 600P 256GB
+Storage: NMVe Adata XPG X2 8200 Pro 256GB

-Wifi: Intel Dual Band Wireless-AC 8260
+Wifi: Broadcom DW1560

 ## Note
 Your laptop may or may not have the exact specs as mine.
 Results may vary.
 If you need help, please ask.